Maxwella10/team-profile-generator1/README.md

 ## Installation

 To install necessary dependencies, run the following command:

 npm i

 ## Usage

 To run the application, run the following command:

 node index.js

+## The picture below shows the application functionality: